 Remains of old fishermen's huts were discovered inside a sandy hill at Gufuskálar with human habitation signs in the layers of the debris.

-A turned chessman from the 14th-15th century, made of bone, was discovered in the oldest layer of the debris.
-These antiquities are very close to the sea so there is a real danger that the sea might erode them, making us lose these important historical remains :(
+These antiquities are very close to the sea, so there is a real danger that the sea might erode them, making us lose these significant historical remains :(

 Gufuskálar ruins